New for Elastic Cloud Enterprise 2.7.0:

 This release runs Elasticsearch 7.9.2 or later with the

 node.processorssetting that was used with previous versions.
 If you had already added an Elastic Stack pack for version 7.9.2 or later before upgrading to ECE 2.7, the following changes apply:

 ActiveProcessorCountJVM flag takes effect for Elasticsearch clusters on version 7.9.2 or later after the first instance reboot following the upgrade to ECE 2.7.

 - You might notice a change in performance characteristics, but our tests have indicated the difference to be a net positive one for most scenarios.
 The main driver for this change is to ensure more predictable performance, as the previous mechanism was shown to cause the JVM to make poor sizing choices for some of its internal thread pools.

 - The new

-To upgrade your Elastic Cloud Enterprise installation to this latest version, see Upgrade your installation.
+To upgrade your Elastic Cloud Enterprise installation to this latest version, check Upgrade your installation.

 Release date: November 10, 2020

 ELK for Logs & Metrics